en

-In Nagoya, there are few places where you can experience a traditional tea ceremony.
-And it is especially difficult to find one that caters to foreigners who don’t understand Japanese.
-But we have combined our extensive knowledge collected over the years to present to you the best options.
+You are lucky to live in a time where everyone can participate in a tea ceremony, because it used to be reserved only for the elites.
+In Nagoya, there are a few places where you can experience a traditional tea ceremony but it can be particularly challenging to find one that caters to foreigners who don’t understand Japanese.
+Therefore, we have combined our extensive knowledge gathered over the years to present you with the best options.

 There are currently no experiences you can book privately, you can only join seasonal tea ceremony events at a couple of select locations in Nagoya.

 Unfortunately, information about these tea ceremonies is available on the Shirotori Garden website in Japanese only.
-If you would like more information about upcoming tea ceremony events at Shriotori Garden, and help to book one, please don’t hesitate to contact us via email, phone or our contact form.
+If you would like more information about upcoming tea ceremony events at Shriotori Garden, and help to book one, please don’t hesitate to contact us via email, phone, or our contact form.

 Shirotori Garden (白鳥公園)

-Opening Hours: 9:00 – 17:00 (admission until 16:30); closed Mondays unless Monday is a national holiday
+Opening Hours: 9:00 – 17:00 (admission until 16:30); closed Mondays

 Address: 2-2-5 Atsuta Nishimachi, Atsuta Ward, Nagoya, Aichi 456-0036